The Casanova language is a programming language designed around games.

 - automated multiplayer: go from single to multiplayer with a dozen lines of code

-As of now there are plenty of Visual Studio 2012 samples
+As of now we are working on beginner samples

 Casanova is a research project based on Giuseppe Maggiore